tml-tuebingen/evaluate-OE/README.md

-# Code submission for the paper - "Insights into Ordinal Embedding Algorithms: A Systematic Evaluation."
+# Code for the paper - "Insights into Ordinal Embedding Algorithms: A Systematic Evaluation."
 GPU-supported Python Library of ordinal embedding methods implemented using Pytorch.

 ## Methods